pingcap/docs-tidb-operator/en/deploy-tiflash.md

 To add TiFlash component to an existing TiDB cluster, you need to set `replication.enable-placement-rules: true` in PD.
 After you add the TiFlash configuration in `TidbCluster` by taking the above steps, TiDB Operator automatically configures `replication.enable-placement-rules: true` in PD.

-If the server does not have an external network, refer to [deploy the TiDB cluster](deploy-on-general-kubernetes.md#deploy-the-tidb-cluster) to download the required Docker image on the machine with an external network and upload it to the server.

 ## Remove TiFlash